-Conclusion
+Conclusion:

 The relation between fisheries and the ecosystem goes deeper than it seems, it also is more significant than those that is present in common agriculture.
-The rise in temperature of ocean and sudden increase in acidity makes it almost impossible for the marine organism such as shrimps, oysters and corals to perform the process of classification in order to form the shells.
-Not only this, change in temperature is giving rise to alteration of marine food web, which would eventually someday result in crack in the food chain.
-Because of this circulation. production. and species composition of global fish production is in being affected.
+The rise in temperature of ocean and sudden increase in acidity makes it almost impossible for the marine organism such as shrimps, oysters and corals to perform the process of classification in order to form species composition of global fish production is in being affected.
 Not only has this pollution had a life threatening effect on reproduction system of fishes.